 On March 1, 2002, Business 2.0 Magazine reporter Owen Thomas asked, “Are you profitable?
 Patrick Byrne responded, “Yes, that’s real GAAP profit, not Amazon-bullshit-accounting profit.”

-Patrick Byrne was critical of companies who used non-GAAP pro forma financial measures such as EBIDTA (earnings before interest, depreciation, taxes, and amortization) to show profits.
+Patrick Byrne criticized companies that used non-GAAP pro forma financial measures such as EBIDTA (earnings before interest, depreciation, taxes, and amortization) to show profits.
 He made it clear that Overstock.com was reporting profits on a GAAP basis.
 However, later filings with the SEC contradicted Byrne’s claims that Overstock.com was “profitable.”
 It was losing money.

-In the quarter ended March 31, 2002, Overstock.com lost another $3 million and continued to lose money in later quarters.
-That was in the same quarter where Byrne was asked by Business 2.0 if Overstock.com is “profitable” and replied, “Yes, that’s real GAAP profit….”
+In the quarter ended March 31, 2002, Overstock.com lost another $3 million and continued to lose money in subsequent quarters.
+That was the same quarter where Byrne was asked by Business 2.0 if Overstock.com is “profitable” and replied, “Yes, that’s real GAAP profit….”

-In future years, Patrick Byrne continued to be critical of companies who used non-GAAP pro forma financial measures such as EBITDA to show profits.
-Byrne’s deceptive behavior continued as Overstock.com resorted to violating accounting rules to materially overstate its financial performance and even falsely report profits when it was actually losing money.
-Anyone who questioned Byrne’s antics or his company’s financial performance faced harsh reprisals from him and his paid cronies.
+In the following years, Patrick Byrne continued to criticize companies that used non-GAAP pro forma financial measures such as EBITDA to show profits.
+Byrne’s deceptive behavior continued as Overstock.com violated accounting rules to materially overstate its financial performance and even falsely report profits when it was actually losing money.
+Anyone who questioned Byrne’s actions or his company’s financial performance faced harsh retaliation.

 Attacks on journalists and critics

-Journalists who wrote articles about Overstock.com that were disliked by Patrick Byrne were viciously attacked and smeared by him.
+Patrick Byrne viciously attacked and smeared journalists who wrote articles about Overstock.com that he disliked.
 For example, on November 14, 2005, Fortune Magazine columnist Bethany McLean reported Byrne’s disgusting remarks directed at her:

 Even in that successful year, there were signs that Byrne was remarkably thin-skinned.
 In the fall of 2004, I wrote a FORTUNE story titled “Is Overstock the Next Amazon?”
 After the piece came out, Byrne sent me an e-mail saying “Fair.
 And balanced.”
 Two days later he wrote another e-mail: “I actually thought it was crap….
 So, why exactly did you become a reporter?
 Giving Goldman traders blowjobs didn’t work out?”